 A six-figure job interview is an inquiry on both sides of the table.
 You have a lot of things you need to know about the organization and its issues — or you should.
 They have a lot of things they need to know about you.
 A six-figure job seeker is not just competent and qualified to do a bunch of technical and functional things.

 They also have a specific point of view about their function.

-Your job on the interview is to find out as much as you can about the Business Pain behind the job spec — and then, at the appropriate time, to tell a few Dragon-Slaying Stories that make it clear you’ve solved similar types of Business Pain before.
+Your job on the interview is to find out as much as you can about the Business behind the job spec — and then, at the appropriate time, to tell a few Dragon-Slaying Stories that make it clear you’ve solved similar types of challenges before.

-Here’s an excerpt from Rosalind’s interview for an Operations Director position for a specialty manufacturer.
+Let’s look at an example.
+Here, Rosalind is interviewing for a position as an Operations Director for a specialty manufacturer.
 The job pays $105K.

 Blake, the VP of Operations: So Rosalind, tell me what you know about our situation.

 Rosalind: Sure.
 Well, I know you’ve grown from a business plan in 2013 to $18M in sales now, which is quite a run.
 I know you distribute your products through brokers and resellers, and I know you launched an ecommerce site last year.
 Can I ask you a few questions about that?

 Rosalind: The ecommerce site — is that for consumer orders?
 I saw some bulk pricing for large orders on the site and it made me wonder about channel conflict with your distributors.